Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas: Second order trace formulas

 \section{Second order trace formulas}

-This and the forthcoming sections serve as applications of the main results obtained in \cite{Co22}, \cite{Co24} and Section \ref{DoFoC}.
-The main results discussed in \cite{Co22} and \cite{Co24} lack specific applications.
-In this section and in the next section we close a gap between theory and applications.
-Specifically, this section utilizes \cite[Theorem 3.2]{Co22}, \cite[Theorem 5.1]{Co24} and Theorem \ref{Differentiation} for $n=1,2$ while in the next section we use them for $n\in\N$ in order to establish certain trace formulas.
+This and the forthcoming sections serve as applications of the main results obtained in \cite{Co22}, \cite{Co24}, and Section \ref{DoFoC}.
+The main results discussed there lack specific applications.

-The first order spectral shift function (in short SSF) originated from the seminal works of Lifshitz and Krein in a series of papers \cite{Li52,Kr53,Kr62}.
-The second order SSF was subsequently established by Koplienko \cite{Ko84} (in the self-adjoint case), Neidhardt \cite{Ne88} (in the unitary case), and Potapov and Sukochev \cite{PoSu12} (in the contraction case).
 In this section, we revisit the second order trace formulas.
-More precisely, we establish the existence of second order SSF for the most general class of functions, which unifies all existing results in the literature.
+More precisely, we establish the existence of second order spectral shift function (in short SSF) for the most general class of functions, which unifies all existing results in the literature.